10 Best Things To Do And See In Marbella, Spain

 Avenida del Mar

-Leaving the Old Town and Alameda Park behind, going towards the beaches, you’ll find Avenida del Mar.
+Leaving Marbella’s old town and Alameda Park behind, going towards the beaches, you’ll find Avenida del Mar.
 This is a short, marble-paved boulevard decorated with some meticulously-trimmed bushes, palm trees, and an open-air art gallery.
 It features 10 bronze sculptures designed by Salvador Dali and 2 additional sculptures created by Eduardo Soriano.
+Undoubtedly, this is one of the best things to do in Marbella.

-Marbella’s sandy beaches are one of the best along the entire Spanish coast.
-There are more than 20 beaches to choose from – there will be something for younger people, older people, whole families, more party-oriented, and those who prefer more privacy.
-Playa Venus & Playa de la Fontanilla are two closest beaches to Marbella Old Town but other nice choices are Playa Puerto Banús, Playa de Cabopino or Playa de Nagüeles.
+Marbella’s beaches are often considered one of the best along Costa del Sol.
+There are more than 20 beaches to choose from in the area, and there is something for everyone – for whole families, party-oriented people, and those who prefer more privacy and a quiet atmosphere.
+Among the best beaches in Marbella, you’ll find Playa Venus and Playa de la Fontanilla, which are the closest ones to Marbella’s old town.
+Other great choices are Playa Puerto Banús, Playa de Cabopino, or Playa de Nagüeles.
+For a luxurious beach club experience head to Nikki Beach.

 Playa Venus in Marbella Spain